-Several vital sectors make up the 10,460 businesses currently operating within the Kingdom, including Manufacturing and Engineering, Food and Drink, Financial Services, Tourism, and Energy.
+Several vital sectors make up the 9,485 registered businesses currently operating within the Kingdom, including Manufacturing and Engineering, Food and Drink, Financial Services, Tourism and Energy.

 Some of the largest employers within Fife include Fife Council, NHS Fife, and the education sector, including Fife College and the University of St Andrews.